selendra/selendra-wiki/docs/learn/learn-xcm.md

 ## Cross-Consensus Protocols (XCMP, VMP, HRMP)

 With the XCM format established, common patterns for protocols of these messages are needed.
-Polkadot implements two message passing protocols for acting on XCM messages between its constituent parachains.
+Selendra implements two message passing protocols for acting on XCM messages between its constituent parachains.

 ### XCMP (Cross-Chain Message Passing)